 Step 3: Fry the Brussels sprouts

-Drizzle maple syrup over the warm Brussels sprouts.
+Finally, drizzle maple syrup over the warm Brussels sprouts.
 Toss the maple syrup through the sprouts.

 Can I make these Brussels sprouts ahead of time and then reheat them?

 These Brussels sprouts are best and crispiest when enjoyed immediately, but you can make them ahead of time.
-I like to reheat in them in a casserole dish in the oven at 350F for about 10 minutes.
+I like to reheat in them in a casserole dish in the oven at 425F for about 10 minutes.

 Can I make crispy Brussels sprouts without the bacon?